 nextState !== baseState;

-. is passed to.
+Every reducer in Toolkit works like a callback from Immer, into which we pass the draft.
 Now we can mutate the state, but internally, everything works as if we didn't.
-This approach preserves all the features that Redux provides, including its DevTool, the utility for analyzing what happens in the browser.
+This approach preserves all features of Redux, including its DevTool, the utility for analyzing what happens in the browser.
 And this is the best part.
 We get the perks of both worlds, keeping the entire Redux ecosystem intact.

 And finally, exports.
 The createSlice()